Proposed expansion of the Buffalo Metro Rail: Airport Line

 The original airport plans had room provided in the southwest corner of the terminal for this light rail connection to stop at the airport.

 A number of potential alignments were provided, but the most common has Metro Rail trains originate behind the Buffalo City Hall on Elmwood Avenue, continuing towards Church Street, and following Church Street to Main Street.
 A second plan had rail cars originating at Erie Canal Harbor Station (like current Main Line trains) and following the Main Line to Church Street, where rail cars would switch to a trackbed along the north side of South Division Street.
 Rail cars continue along the separated trackbed along South Division Street, an abandoned railroad track bed toward the Central Terminal, and available trackage between Walden and Broadway, towards the Thruway Plaza Transit Center.
 From the Thruway Plaza, trains would cross Walden Avenue, and follow an abandoned trackbed, coming within a close distance of the Walden Galleria Mall, north passing the Union/George Urban shopping plaza, and onto the hotels across from the airport, and then north into the airport itself.

 Later plans show an extension to this trunk line to continue across the airport grounds to terminate at the presently open Holtz Road Park & Ride lot.
 Due to this being added after 1995, the figures do not reflect the cost of the extension into the estimates.

-In 2019, following approval of a new station on the main line at the NFTA Rail Maintenance Yard, the CTRC suggested extending the main line to serve along the Airport line, connecting to Buffalo RiverWorks, Larkinville, Buffalo Central Terminal and Walden Galleria before reaching the airport.
+In 2019, following approval of a new station on the main line at the NFTA Rail Maintenance Yard, the CRTC suggested extending the main line to serve along the Airport line, connecting to Buffalo RiverWorks, Larkinville, Buffalo Central Terminal and Walden Galleria before reaching the airport.
 A cost for this revised 13-mile extension was estimated at $1.4 billion.